Beth Cinamon / Executive Director

 Role: Programming and creative projects

-As Creative Producer, Festival Development at the Southbank Centre, Rachel has a leading role in creating programmes designed to involve the widest communities in the Southbank Centre’s work.
-She leads festival initiatives which integrate artistic ambition with social impact and to reach beyond London to develop national and international connections.
+Prior to this, Rachel was Creative Producer, Festival Development and Head of Participation at Southbank Centre, directing international festivals and with a leading role in creating programmes designed to involve the widest communities in Southbank Centre’s work.
+Throughout her career, she has led initiatives which integrate artistic ambition with social impact to develop local, national and international connections.

 Role: Education and participatory projects